xpack/xpm-js/README.md

 $ source "${HOME}"/.profile
 ```

-(Thse commands were tested with `bash`, for other shells may need small
+(These commands were tested with `bash`, for other shells may need small
 adjustments).

 With the environment properly set, the command to install `xpm` is: